Human cloning: Comparing SCNT to reprogramming

 Both the processes of SCNT and iPSCs have benefits and deficiencies.
 Historically, reprogramming methods were better studied than SCNT derived embryonic stem cells (ESCs).
 However, more recent studies have put more emphasis on developing new procedures for SCNT-ESCs.
 The major advantage of SCNT over iPSCs at this time is the speed with which cells can be produced. iPSCs derivation takes several months while SCNT would take a much shorter time, which could be important for medical applications.
 New studies are working to improve the process of iPSC in terms of both speed and efficiency with the discovery of new reprogramming factors in oocytes.
-Another advantage SCNT could have over iPSCs is its potential to treat mitochondrial disease, as it utilizes a donor oocyte.
+Another advantage SCNT could have over iPSCs is its potential to treat mitochondrial disease, as it uses a donor oocyte.
 No other advantages are known at this time in using stem cells derived from one method over stem cells derived from the other.

 Uses and actual potential

-Work on cloning techniques has advanced our understanding of developmental biology in humans.
+Work on cloning techniques has advanced understanding of developmental biology in humans.
 Observing human pluripotent stem cells grown in culture provides great insight into human embryo development, which otherwise cannot be seen.
 Scientists are now able to better define steps of early human development.
 Studying signal transduction along with genetic manipulation within the early human embryo has the potential to provide answers to many developmental diseases and defects.
 Many human-specific signaling pathways have been discovered by studying human embryonic stem cells.
 Studying developmental pathways in humans has given developmental biologists more evidence toward the hypothesis that developmental pathways are conserved throughout species.

 iPSCs and cells created by SCNT are useful for research into the causes of disease, and as model systems used in drug discovery.

 Cells produced with SCNT, or iPSCs could eventually be used in stem cell therapy, or to create organs to be used in transplantation, known as regenerative medicine.
 Stem cell therapy is the use of stem cells to treat or prevent a disease or condition.
 Bone marrow transplantation is a widely used form of stem cell therapy.
 No other forms of stem cell therapy are in clinical use at this time.
 Research is underway to potentially use stem cell therapy to treat heart disease, diabetes, and spinal cord injuries.
 Regenerative medicine is not in clinical practice, but is heavily researched for its potential uses.
 This type of medicine would allow for autologous transplantation, thus removing the risk of organ transplant rejection by the recipient.
 For instance, a person with liver disease could potentially have a new liver grown using their same genetic material and transplanted to remove the damaged liver.
 In current research, human pluripotent stem cells have been promised as a reliable source for generating human neurons, showing the potential for regenerative medicine in brain and neural injuries.